Vaccine sales power Pfizer through first quarter - WTMJ

 Adjusted earnings, excluding one-time items, jumped 48% to $5.26 billion, or 93 cents per share, far above the 79 cents Wall Street was expecting, according to a survey by Zacks Investment Research.
 Revenue was $14.58 billion, also easily exceeding forecasts of $13.49 billion.

-Pfizer said even without vaccine sales it is meeting its goal of increasing revenue by at least 6% each year through 2025.
+The maker of the blockbuster Prevnar vaccine against pneumococcal disease said even without COVID-19 vaccine sales, it is meeting its goal of increasing revenue by at least 6% each year through 2025.

-“Excluding the growth provided from (the vaccine), our revenues grew 8% operationally,” Chief Executive Albert Bourla said in a prepared statement.
+“Excluding the growth provided from (the vaccine), our revenues grew 8% operationally,” Chief Executive Albert Bourla said in a prepared statement, adding, “In addition, we have achieved important clinical, regulatory and commercial milestones across our pipeline and portfolio while also continuing to increase our capacity to supply urgently-needed doses” of the COVID-19 vaccine.”

+Pfizer now expects to be able to deliver about 2.5 billion vaccine doses this year and already has signed contracts covering about 1.6 billion of those doses, including 200 million doses promised for the U.S. by the end of May and another 100 million doses later this year.

-Sales of cancer drugs jumped 18% and sales of medicines administered in hospitals rebounded 11% as patients got treatments delayed by hesitance to go to hospitals swamped with COVID-19 patients.
+Meanwhile, sales of cancer drugs jumped 18% in the quarter and sales of medicines administered in hospitals rebounded 11% as patients got treatments delayed by hesitance to go to hospitals swamped with COVID-19 patients.
+Sales of clot preventer Eliquis jumped 26% to $1.64 billion.

+During the quarter, the U.S. Food and Drug Administration approved an additional use for Pfizer’s immunoglobulin drug Panzyga, for treating a rare condition that damages peripheral nerves.
+The FDA also approved use of the company’s Lorbrena as an initial treatment for non-small cell one cancer.

+Pfizer noted the FDA is now reviewing its application for its experimental vaccine against tick-borne encephalitis, for people as young as age 1.

 Pfizer now expects full-year earnings in the range of $3.55 to $3.65 per share, up from $3.10 to $3.20 per share in February, and revenue in the range of $70.5 billion to $72.5 billion, up from $59.4 billion to $61.4 billion in the February forecast.